SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 There are 3 practical methods for the user of the EFICAS graphical user interface of ADAO (GUI) to provide these options.
-The method is determined as follows in the EFICAS graphical user interface:
+The method is determined as follows in the ADAO EFICAS graphical user interface:

 #. firstly using the "*Parameters*" keyword in the "*AlgorithmParameters*"
    command, which allows to choose between "*Defaults*" (use of explicit